Fibre Channel switch

 In the computer storage field, a Fibre Channel switch is a network switch compatible with the Fibre Channel (FC) protocol.
 It allows the creation of a Fibre Channel fabric, that is the core component of a storage area network (SAN).
 The fabric is a network of Fibre Channel devices which allows many-to-many communication, device name lookup, security, and redundancy.
 FC switches implement zoning, a mechanism that disables unwanted traffic between certain fabric nodes.

 Fibre Channel switches may be deployed one at a time or in larger multi-switch configurations.
 SAN administrators typically add new switches as their server and storage needs grow, connecting switches together via fiber optic cable using the standard device ports.
 Some switch vendors offer dedicated high-speed stacking ports to handle inter-switch connections (similar to existing stackable Ethernet switches), allowing high-performance multi-switch configurations to be created using fewer switches overall.

-Major manufacturers of Fibre Channel switches include Brocade(Broadcom), Cisco Systems, and QLogic(Marvell).
+Major manufacturers of Fibre Channel switches include Brocade Communications Systems (now part of Broadcom), Cisco Systems, and QLogic (acquired by Cavium, now part of Marvell Technology Group).